 Fisherman’s Wharf is a historic district where you can find some of the city’s major attractions and well-known sites, such as the National Maritime Museum, Anchorage Square, the Aquarium of the Bay, and many others.

 Fisherman’s Wharf is also an excellent destination to enjoy delicious food and spend a pleasant evening in one of its many dining places.
-There are various restaurants where you can find fresh fish caught that very day.
+If you are moving in together with your partner and you want to celebrate that milestone know that there are various restaurants where you can find fresh fish caught that very day.
 If you’re looking for a more casual option, there’s also a variety of food stands offering fresh Dungeness crab, for instance.
 Don’t miss to taste delicious Irish coffee, too – head to Buena Vista Café, the first place to serve Irish coffee in the entire country.

 Go to Pier 39 to Have Fun Watching Sea Lions